Shopping in Stockholm

 There’s an awful lot more to the Stockholm’s retail scene than plastic Viking helmets and ABBA knick-knacks.
 Shopping here is heavenly, thanks to the fact that the profits of Sweden's post-war prosperity have spent decades pouring into the city's boutiques and stores.
 The area around Biblioteksgatan has most major European fashion designers, while antique shops can be found around Odengatan.

-For a more bohemian selection of clothing than you’d find downtown, as well as quirky design, vintage items and curios, head for Södermalm (particularly the SoFo district), Stockholm’s new up-and-coming area, where you’ll find one-off shops and boutiques selling cool and creative items, as well as buzzing cafés, restaurants and hip galleries.
+For a more bohemian selection of clothing than you’d find downtown, as well as quirky design, vintage items and curios, head for Södermalm (particularly the SoFo district), where you’ll find one-off shops and boutiques selling cool and creative items, as well as buzzing cafés, restaurants and hip galleries.

-The pick of Swedish glass is on hand at Nordiska Kristall, Kungsgatan 9, established in 1918, or the arts and crafts emporium Konsthantverkarna, at Södermalms Torg 4.
+The pick of Swedish arts and crafts is at Konsthantverkarna, at Södermalms Torg 4.
 Norrgavel, Birger Jarlsgatan 27, has a great selection of cool home furnishings.
-Nordiska Galleriet, Nybrogatan 11, excels in furniture design, and Designtorget, Götgaten 31, in eclectic curiosities.
+Nordiska Galleriet, Nybrogatan 11, excels in furniture design, and Designtorget, Kungsgatan 52, in eclectic curiosities.

 For those interested in combining novelty value with retail therapy, meanwhile, the world’s largest IKEA sits in Skärholmen, a short distance southwest of Stockholm proper.
 Since opening this store in 1965, the Swedish home furnishings giant has established a presence in 28 countries around the world.
 There are further megastores and shopping malls in the vicinity.

-Open all day at Östermalmstorg, Östermalms Saluhall is one of nothern Europe’s loveliest covered food market.
+Open all day at Östermalmstorg, Östermalms Saluhall is one of nothern Europe's loveliest covered food market.
 Also of interest to gourmet travellers is, Glasshus, Birkagatan 8, which sells some 50 different kinds of exceedingly good ice creams and sorbets, well worth a visit on a hot summer day.
-Marsipanbåten, moored along Nybrokajen in December, is the place to go if you’re a marzipan fan.
+Marsipanbåten, moored at Strandvägskajen 18, is the place to go if you're a marzipan fan.